punit170/DSL-for-LogicGate-designers/README.md

 The `Assign` code line above creates a logic gate variable named "AndOrGate1" and assigns it the logic expression `OR(Input("A"), AND(Input("B"), Input("C")))`, which requires three inputs: 'A', 'B', and 'C'.

+ > [!WARNING]
-It is required for a `LogicGate` to be assigned a logic expression using the Assign construct before it can be evaluated.
+ > It is required for a `LogicGate` to be assigned a logic expression using the Assign construct before it can be evaluated.
 A declared `LogicGate` construct that is undefined (i.e., hasn’t been assigned a logic expression yet) will throw an error when evaluated.

 ```scala
 // Example of an error when evaluating an undefined LogicGate